blackmagic-debug/black-magic-org/hacking/hacking.md

 ## Alternative Hardware

 A number of users have contributed alternative hardware designs that are compatible with the native firmware.
-Some of these designs are in the [hardware repo](https://github.com/blackmagic-debug/blackmagic-hardware/tree/master/contrib).
+Some of these designs are in the {black-magic-org-gh}`hardware repo<blackmagic-hardware/tree/master/contrib>`.
 Check the `README.md` files for details.
 For instance, to compile a BMP for an ST-Link v2 to run as alternative to the ST firmware, compile:

 ```bash
 make PROBE_HOST=stlink ST_BOOTLOADER=1